Hazlinda/Virtual-Class-Virtual-Method-and-Virtual-Interface/README.md

-# Virtual Class-Virtual Method-and-Virtual Interface
+# Virtual Class Virtual Method and Virtual Interface

 VIRTUAL = MAYA
 As we known Virtual means almost or nearly as described, but not completely or according to strict definition.